 - Did this error appear during or after riding steep hills?

 - What is the current limit set to if you turn your bike on in PAS 0 and check?
-500 Series and Core-5 Display or 700 Series and LMT'D Display
+500 Series, Cafe Cruiser, and Core-5 Display or 700 Series and LMT'D Display

 Please share pictures of the cable in the zones labeled 1, 2, 3, and 4.

-The red arrow is highlighting a "-" that indicates the wire is fully seated when the connector on the right is next to it.
+The red arrow highlights a "-" that indicates the wire is fully seated when the connector on the right is next to it.

 Please carefully disconnect the motor cable.
 This will allow you to properly inspect this connection and all sides of the wire as it exits the rear axle.

-These wires shown here connecting to the internal controller maybe loose or damaged.
-Please provide a picture of them (500 Series and 700 Series only): The example on the right has gotten too hot and melted the protective cover.
+These wires shown here connecting to the internal controller may be loose or damaged.
+Please provide a picture of them (500 Series, Cafe Cruiser, and 700 Series only): The example on the right has gotten too hot and melted the protective cover.